 - Be available: Brokers have loads that need to move fast.
 Be someone who picks up the phone.

-- Don't lowball yourself: Carriers who always take the lowest rate don't build relationships — they build a reputation as cheap.
-Negotiate fairly and hold your rate when you know the lane.
+- Do not lowball yourself: Carriers who always take the lowest rate do not build relationships.
+Learn to negotiate freight rates fairly and hold your rate when you know the lane.

 Keep your carrier packet current

 Update your carrier packet any time your insurance, equipment, or banking information changes.
 An outdated packet with expired insurance information is one of the fastest ways to lose broker trust.
-Some brokers run periodic checks on carrier insurance — if yours has lapsed or your COI is outdated, you'll get dropped from their approved carrier list.
+Some brokers run periodic checks on carrier insurance — if yours has lapsed, you will get dropped from their approved carrier list immediately.
+Check our guide on FMCSA insurance requirements to make sure your coverage is always current.

 Handle problems the right way